 Making Tax Digital for Income Tax for self-employed people working in education

-If you’re self-employed and working in education, changes are coming to how you report income to HMRC.
-From April 2026, Making Tax Digital for Income Tax (MTD IT) will start to apply to many people working across education and assessment roles.
+If you're self-employed and working in education, the way you report income to HMRC has changed.
+Since April 2026, Making Tax Digital for Income Tax (MTD IT) has applied to many people working across education and assessment roles.

 This includes people such as private tutors, supply teachers and lecturers working on a self-employed basis, exam markers and invigilators paid outside PAYE, and education consultants, trainers or assessors running their own practice.
 If you’re not treated as an employee for tax purposes, MTD IT may apply to you.